awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-schedule-options.md

 ------

-The enabled period for this maintenance window begins at 3:15 AM Japan Standard Time on January 1, 2019\.
+The allowed period for this maintenance window begins at 3:15 AM Japan Standard Time on January 1, 2019\.
 The valid period for this maintenance window ends at 6:15 AM Japan Standard Time on Sunday, June 30, 2019\. \(This time zone is nine hours ahead of UTC time\.\) Taken together, the `--schedule-timezone` and `--schedule` values mean that the maintenance window runs at 3:15 AM every Tuesday in the Japan Standard Time Zone \(represented by "Asia/Tokyo" in IANA format\)\.
-This is because the maintenance window runs every seven days, and it becomes active at 3:15 AM on Tuesday, January 1st\.
+This is because the maintenance window runs every seven days, and it becomes active at 3:15 AM on Tuesday, January 1\.
 The last execution is at 3:15 AM Japan Standard Time on Tuesday, June 25, 2019\.
-This is the last Tuesday before the enabled maintenance window period ends five days later\.
+This is the last Tuesday before the allowed maintenance window period ends five days later\.

 ## Example 3: Create a maintenance window that runs only once<a name="schedule-example-one-time"></a>